kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/select-the-appropriate-channel.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/XZb6eHdi_os?start=140" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-**Question to ask yourself when selecting a communication channel:**
+**Questions to ask yourself when selecting a communication channel:**

 - Is my message formal or informal?
 - Will the information in my message need to be referenced in the future?
 Does it require a permanent record?